arnoldpistorius/bug-dapr-cosmosdb-partitioning/README.md

 ## Conclusion
 Storage of actor reminders is broken in CosmosDB when using Dapr runtime v1.10.5.
 The data is stored in the wrong place and the partitioning is incorrect.
 This is a regression bug as it worked in Dapr runtime v1.10.4.

+If the scenario is executed with Redis as actor state store.
+The reminder partitions are created and populated as expected.
+This indicates it is a bug with the CosmosDB (actor) state store implementation.